funbox/optimus/README.md

-`Optimus` was strongly inspired by the awesome [`clap.rs`](https://clap.rs/) library. `Optimus` does not generally follows its design, but it tries to follow the idea of zero manual manipulation of the values after the parser has returned them.
+`Optimus` was strongly inspired by the awesome [`clap.rs`](https://clap.rs/) library. `Optimus` does not generally follows its design, but it tries to follow the idea of zero manual manipulation with the values after the parser has returned them.

 ## Installation